Randomized Robust Price Optimization: Benefits of randomization

-With regard to the above two examples, we note that in general, the revenue function for a semi-log or a log-log demand model is not concave in $p$.
-Thus, Theorem~\ref{theorem:concave_revenue_function_set} cannot be used in these cases, and we must use Theorem~\ref{theorem:quasiconcave_quasiconvex}.
-Note, however, that the two examples above critically rely on the revenue function being log-concave and therefore quasiconcave, which is only the case for single product price optimization problems.
+This result allows us to show that a larger number of RPO problems are randomization-proof.
+In Section~\ref{subsec:examples_benefits_quasiconcave_quasiconvex_applications} of the ecompanion, we show that single-product pricing under semi-log and log-log demand is randomization-proof even in settings where the revenue function is not concave in $\pb$ for some values of $\ub$ and one cannot invoke Theorem~\ref{theorem:concave_revenue_function_set}.
+With regard to these two examples, we note that they critically rely on the revenue function being log-concave and therefore quasiconcave, which is only the case for single product price optimization problems.
 Log-concavity and quasiconcavity are in general not preserved under addition (i.e., the sum of quasiconcave functions is not always quasiconcave, and the sum of log-concave functions is not always log-concave), and so Theorem~\ref{theorem:quasiconcave_quasiconvex} will in general not be applicable for multiproduct pricing problems involving the semi-log or log-log demand model.